dino115/data_maps/README.md

     neq: 'a-value'
   ```
 - **When: in, nin**
   Check if data is *in* or *not in* the set of given values.
-Doesn't work for collection of values.
+Doesn't work for a collection of values.

   ```ruby
     in: ['a', 'b', 'c']
     nin: ['x', 'y', 'z']
   ```
 - **When: custom**
-  Define your own condition class by define them in the `DataMaps::When` module.
+  Define your own condition class by defining them in the `DataMaps::When` module.
-  Your condition must implement a `check` method which returns `true` or `false`.
+  Your `When` must implement a `check` method which returns `true` or `false`.
-  You have to extend the `DataMaps::When::Base`-Class.
+  You have to extend the `DataMaps::When::Base` class.
 Then all options are available via the `option` attribute reader.

   ```ruby
     class DataMaps::When::IsZip < DataMaps::When::Base